All Episodes

 But I think he will.

-And I mean, just one example is and he, along with the rest of the Republican establishment, when they talk about health care, they're saying, well, we want to keep the thing about, you know, if you have a preexisting condition, you get insurance.
+And I mean, just one example is, and he, along with the rest of the Republican establishment, when they talk about health care, they're saying, well, we want to keep the thing about, you know, if you have a pre-existing condition, you get insurance.

-Well, right that right there is going to destroy the insurance market.
+That right there is going to destroy the insurance market.

-What we need is somebody who stands up like Reagan did for free market principles and say what we need in health care is less insurance.
+What we need is somebody who stands up, like Reagan did, for free market principles and say what we need in health care is less insurance.

-Okay we need more freedom.
+We need more freedom.

 We need doctors and patients interacting directly.